MukhlasAdib/CARLA-2DBBox/README.md

 Notes:
 - Make sure that the depth camera and RGB camera have the same attributes and transformation, and their data are taken in the same time.
+- Make sure that the vehicles' data (transformation) are taken in the same frame with the RGB and Depth image.
+Open `collectData.py` to see the tested implementation example.
+The trick is to pass vehicle snapshot that you can get from `carla.world.on_tick( )` instead of vehicle actor to `vehicles` argument.
+Using `carla.world.on_tick( )` allows you to get vehicles' data in the same frame with the other sensor data.
+Again, make sure that you add `boudning_box` and `type_id` instances to the snapshot by using `snap_processing( )` function.
+- If you find that the bounding box algorithm's performance is not satisfying, try to change the value of filter parameters: `depth_margin`, `patch_ratio`, `resize_ratio`.
 - You might wonder why you need the removed bounding boxes.
 The occlusion filter is not 100% accurate.
 Therefore, you might want to have the list bounding boxes removed by the occlusion filter so that you can return the removed bounding box if you find that it is a false removal.
 - For a quick review about how the algorithm works, I recommend you to visit [my page](https://mukhlasadib.github.io/CARLA-2DBBox/).